ISOF-ITD/i-rorelse-storymaps/README.md

 gulp
 ```

-Add the original repo as *upstream* remote, in order to be able to merge their changes into our code:
+(only once:) Add the original repo as *upstream* remote, in order to be able to merge their changes into our code:

 ```bash
 git remote add upstream git@github.com:HandsOnDataViz/leaflet-storymaps-with-google-sheets.git